jonesna213/IndividualProject/DesignDocuments/UserStories.md

 ### Misc
 !
 As a user I want to be able to view/edit my profile \
-As a user I want to be able to save my vehicle for easy finding parts
+As a user I want to be able to save my vehicle for easy finding parts \
+User profile gets updated on cognito as well as database